Coronavirus FAQ And Information

 Should I worry about travel?

 Public health officials in Connecticut have cautioned against travel outside of the state.
-The CDC asks people to avoid cruises worldwide and issues this warning of caution about travel within the country, and issues this warning about traveling to high-risk countries that include most of Europe as of March 17th.
-Several countries, including Mexico and Guatemala, have considered barring the entry of US citizens due to potential Coronavirus exposure.
+The CDC asks people to avoid cruises worldwide and issues this advice about travel within the country, and issues this warning about traveling to high-risk countries that include most of Europe.
+Many countries have barred the entry of US citizens due to potential Coronavirus exposure, or require a 14-day quarantine when arriving.
 Check with your school or employer about policies for non-essential travel and work-from-home protocols.

 What is coronavirus, or COVID-19?